-Employees employed in the Helper Clerk classification shall not be permitted nor required to work as checkers, nor shall they be employed earlier than one (1) hour prior to store opening or later than one (1) hour following store closing.
+Employees employed in the Helper Clerk classification shall not be permitted nor required to work as checkers.

-Total man-hours worked by Helper Clerks in an individual store shall not exceed twenty percent (20%) of the total man-hours worked by employees in the bargaining unit.
-If the Employer elects to add a Courtesy Clerk classification, total man-hours worked by Helper Clerks in an individual store shall not exceed fifteen percent (15%), as provided below.
-All hours worked by Helper Clerks exceeding the twenty percent (20%), or if the Courtesy Clerk classification is elected, fifteen percent (15%), shall be paid for at the Beginner Clerk rate.
+Total man-hours worked by Helper Clerks in an individual store shall not exceed fifteen percent (15%) of the total man-hours worked by employees in the bargaining unit.
+All hours exceeding the fifteen percent (15%) shall be paid for at the Beginner Clerk rate.

 At the Employer's discretion, Helper Clerks may be placed in the Apprentice Grocery Clerk classification.
 The first thirty (30) days in such classification shall be considered a training period.
 The Employer is not obligated to retain an employee who does not perform the work in a satisfactory manner during that training period, and may return the employee to his/her former classification and wage rate without recourse from the Union.
 However, if such employee does perform work in a satisfactory manner during such period of training, said employee shall receive credit for fifty percent (50%) of all hours worked as a Helper Clerk toward his/her progression as an Apprentice Clerk as outlined elsewhere in this Agreement.
-Said credit shall not exceed a maximum of one thousand forty (1,040) hours.
+Said credit shall not exceed a maximum of 1040 hours.